VENTURE IN RUSSIA: THREE MOTORCYCLE JOURNEYS

 Lawrence Bransby has taught English to both high and primary school children throughout his life, often taking his personal experience of working with young children and teenagers as the starting point of his novels – especially during the break-up of the hated Apartheid regime in South Africa when the all-white school he taught at became multi-racial.

-He now lives in Paignton, Devon, and keeps himself fit kayaking, cycling and, whenever possible, travelling on his motorcycle to remote places.
+He now lives in Paignton, Devon, and keeps himself fit kayaking, cycling and, whenever possible, traveling on his motorcycle to remote places.